Henry Luke Orombi: Views

 In October 2009, he responded to the Vatican's proposed creation of personal ordinariates for disaffected traditionalist Anglicans by saying that the current GAFCON structures already meet the spiritual and pastoral needs of traditionalist Anglicans in Africa.

 Homosexuality in Africa

 The Church of Uganda has opposed the proposed Anti-Homosexuality Bill because of the imposition of the death penalty.
 The Church of Uganda supported a later version of the Anti-Homosexuality Bill that only had a life imprisonment as punishment.
 Archbishop Orombi and the House of Bishops resolved in August 2008, that "The Church of Uganda is committed at all levels to offer counseling, healing and prayer for people with homosexual disorientation, especially in our schools and other institutions of learning.
 The Church is a safe place for individuals, who are confused about their sexuality or struggling with sexual brokenness, to seek help and healing."

+Retirement and later life

+After retiring in 2012, Orombi remained active in church and community affairs, participating in conferences, mentoring clergy and supporting reconciliation and development initiatives within Uganda.
+He was succeeded by Stanley Ntagali.

+Personal life

+Henry Luke Orombi is married and has children.
+He is known for his evangelical preaching style and commitment to church growth and leadership development.